joshuasoup/d2l-mcp/README.md

 An MCP (Model Context Protocol) server that provides AI assistants with tools to interact with D2L Brightspace LMS.

-## ⚠️ WARNING! ⚠️

-This server should **not** be used in any way to engage in academic misconduct.
-Do not use this MCP server to cheat on any assignments, or to gain an unfair advantage over other students.
-This server is only intended for use to enable agents to better understand your assignment scheduling and to help with your _learning_ of the course material.

 **I do not condone the use of this server in any activities that would violate the user's university's Academic Code of Conduct.**

 ## Features